Advancetown, Queensland: History

 The mountain Mudgeeraba takes its name from the Bundjalung language words mudherri meaning sticky and ba meaning place, that is, a muddy place.

 The mountain Pages Pinnacle is named after local land owner Sir Earle Christmas Grafton Page.

 The area first attracted timber-cutters in the 1870s because of the abundant supply of good quality timber.
 In 1881 David Yuan established at saw mill and European settlement began.
 A small settlement sprang up as a rest point for the bullock teams hauling timber to the railway at Nerang.
 As late as the 1930s, there were still up to 24 bullock teams operating in the area.

 In 1884, the first hotel was built by W. H. Turner called the Beechmont Hotel.
 In 1905, Ernest Belliss opened a hotel on the corner of Numinbah Road and a bullock road from Beechmont known as the Black Shoot; he called it the Advancetown Hotel.
 Belliss also donated land for the Advancetown school, which made the name endure.
 Belliss sold the hotel in March 1924 and the timber building burned down in July 1933.
 A new Advancetown Hotel was built and opened in February 1934.

 Advancetown State School opened in 1909, but then closed in 1913.
 It reopened in 1918 but had temporary closures in 1921 and 1952.
 It closed permanently in 1960.

-Hinze Dam was first completed in 1976 (Stage 1), providing a storage of 42,400 million litres of water to surrounding residents.
-The dam named after local pioneers Carl and Johanna Hinze (grandparents of Queensland politician Russ Hinze) who lived in the valley that was flooded by the dam.
+The Hinze Dam was completed in 1976 (Stage 1), and provided a storage of 42,400 ML of water to surrounding residents.
+The dam was named in honour of local pioneers Carl and Johanna Hinze (grandparents of Queensland politician Russ Hinze) who lived in the valley that was flooded by the dam.
 The settlement of Advancetown including the school (which was closed by then) was lost under the dam's waters.
 As the settlement of Advancetown was gone, on 31 March 1979 the name Advancetown was dropped in favour of Latimer, after nearby Latimer Creek, but the name Advancetown was restored on 11 May 1985.

-In 1989, Stage 2 of the dam was completed, increasing the storage to 161,070 million litres of water.
+In 1989, Stage 2 of the dam was completed, increasing the storage to 161,070 ML of water.

 Advancetown was part of the Shire of Albert until it was amalgamated into the City of Gold Coast in 1995.